.

 Cinema/TV, Dracula, Film Notes

-Your Daily Dracula – John Amplas as Martin Cuda/’The Count’, Martin (1976)
+Your Daily Dracula – John Amplas as Martin Matthias/’The Count’, Martin (1976)

-Your Daily Dracula – John Amplas as Martin Cuda/’The Count’, Martin (1976)
+Your Daily Dracula – John Amplas as Martin Matthias/’The Count’, Martin (1976)

 George A. Romero’s Martin (1976) is the most thoroughgoing, sophisticated re-examination of the vampire figure yet attempted.
 Outwardly a retarded teenager, Martin (John Amplas) claims to be eighty-four, but his kindly niece (Christine Forrest) and the audience can’t tell if he’s being serious.
 He dreams of a black-and-white 1920s in the Old Country, where a beautiful victim welcomes him as her lover.
 But in modern Pittsburgh the potential blood donors plaster their faces with mud and Martin is less fearsome than the cops and junkies into whose shoot-out he blunders.
 Like Count Yorga, Martin has tried to adapt (his nighttime prowls are assisted by hypodermic needles, safety razor blades and remote control gadgetry), but he cannot cope with human beings.
 He assumes a housewife who has seen her husband off on a business trip will be an easy kill, but is outraged and frustrated when he finds her with another man.
 Martin pours out his problems to a late-night radio phone-in, but all he gets is a patronising nick-name, ‘The Count’.